tresf/hid4java/README.md

 If you want to discuss `hid4java` in general please use [the Telegram chat](https://t.me/joinchat/CtU4ZBltWCAFBAjwM5KLLw).
 I can't guarantee an instant response but I'm usually active on Telegram during office hours in the GMT timezone.

-Remember to [check the Wiki first](https://github.com/gary-rowe/hid4java/wiki/Home) before asking questions to avoid causing frustration!
+👀 Remember to [check the Wiki first](https://github.com/gary-rowe/hid4java/wiki/Home) before asking questions to avoid causing frustration!

 ## Technologies

 * [hidapi](https://github.com/libusb/hidapi) - Native USB HID library for multiple platforms
-* [JNA](https://github.com/twall/jna) - to remove the need for Java Native Interface (JNI) and greatly simplify the project
+* [JNA](https://github.com/twall/jna) - Removes the need for Java Native Interface (JNI) and greatly simplify the project
 * [dockcross](https://github.com/dockcross/dockcross) - Cross-compilation environments for multiple platforms to create hidapi libraries
+* [Maven](https://maven.apache.org/) - Build environment for Java projects if you need to customise the library
-* Java 7+ - to remove dependencies on JVMs that have reached end of life
+* Java 8+ - to remove dependencies on JVMs that have reached end of life

 ## Maven dependency